 Rowena is a baby whom I thought would take away the sadness of depression.
 I thought she would be my re-connection to life.
 I thought that the love I could give her, and the love I knew she would give me, would magically fill the hole that a perinatal mood disorder had left.
 I thought having her in my life would make me feel complete.

-Many months after my daughter, O, was born, I was overcome with the desire to have another baby.
+Many months after my daughter was born I was overcome with the desire to have another baby.
 I wanted another girl who would complete the female tribe I had always envisioned for my family.
-I thought that once this vision of my perfect family was gifted to me then I would finally be happy.
+I thought that once my perfect family was gifted to me that I would finally be happy.
 I got stuck on naming my next child Rowena.
 In both my head and heart I believed a story that if I just had another baby, if I had Rowena, then I would be fulfilled.

 I did not know that during this time of wild imagination that I was deep in the throws of a perinatal mood disorder.
 It presented itself as extreme depression and anxiety.
 I did not know why I felt so emotionally raw/sad/heavy/irritable/fatigued/angry/worried/unsure/disconnected/dark/overwhelmed.
 I just thought I wasn’t good at the whole motherhood thing.
 I thought I wasn’t as strong as the other moms.
 I thought that if I was a better mom then I wouldn’t feel so horrible.

 All I knew was that I wasn’t myself.
 All I could say with certainty was, “I don’t know who I am, but this doesn’t feel like me.”